beerose/blog/content/posts/why-i-built-commont/post.md

 (This will be anti-marketing, so I hope people interested in paying me for that won't read it 😅).

 As I mentioned before, I was joking when I first said the SaaS idea.
 That's one reason why I was never too serious about releasing it.
 I wanted to build it, yes, but releasing?
 Who would even want it?

 That brings me to another problem — impostor syndrome.
-Confidence was never my strong point, but building a product on my own, was like omg, who would even want it from me.
+Confidence was never my strong point, but building a product on my own, was like _omg, who would even want it **from me**_.
 I don't want to hide behind being a woman in tech, but having anti-support from your male friends makes you think that you absolutely can't fail.
 Not only it's some small, kind of silly (common, it's comments) side project; it's also who builds it matters.
 Hence I did not only feel pressure from "omg, she's building such a tiny, easy thing because that's all she can do as a woman", but also from what if I fail when building "a tiny, easy thing because that's all I can do as a woman".

 To evaluate this kind of pressure, I tried to focus on learning.
 After all, I never built a SaaS.
 I never had to take care of privacy policies (I still didn't, it turns out there are other SaaS products for that), configuring payments, taxes, and many more.